WebEngage/webengage-unity-android/README.md

 ## Attribution Tracking

+In order to track 'App Installed' events and install-referrer URLs, follow the steps below.

+1. Make sure that you are using webengage-android-unity.aar version 3.16.0 or above.

+2. Download the latest version of [Android Install Referrer library (aar)](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer).

+3. Add the aar file to your Unity project at the location `/Assets/Plugins/Android/installreferrer-X.X.X.aar`.

+~~## Attribution Tracking (Deprecated)~~

 Add the following receiver tag in the `Assets/Plugins/Android/AndroidManifest.xml` file for tracking app installs and user-acquisition attribute details.